Venezuela's Guaido says Norway talks to continue - Journal du Cameroun

 No details about the exact contents of the discussions were revealed.

-Oil-rich but cash-strapped Venezuela is suffering its worst economic crisis in recent history, with inflation expected to reach 10,000,000 percent this year, according to the International Monetary Fund.
+Oil-rich but cash-strapped Venezuela is suffering its worst economic crisis in recent history, with inflation expected to reach 10 million percent this year, according to the International Monetary Fund.

 A quarter of its 30 million population is in urgent need of aid, according to the United Nations, while its people face failing public services such as water, electricity and transport.